Yu-view/yuview/README.md

 ## Summary

 We aim to create a web extension that takes in all the reviews for a product and summarises them based on most frequently used phrases or words, thus making reviews easier and more efficient for buyers to digest.
+A Google Chrome browser extension that identifies the product a user is interested in from the webpage and retrieves data from various e-commerce sites, collating information such as user ratings, reviews and prices.

 ## User Stories